-For determining the holders of H Shares who will be entitled to attend and vote at the AGM to be held on 20 May 2021, the register of members of the Company will be closed from 20 April 2021 to 20 May 2021, both days inclusive, during which period no transfer of H Shares will be registered.
-In order to be eligible to attend and vote at the AGM, all transfer of H Shares, accompanied by the relevant share certificates, must be lodged with the Company's Hong Kong share registrar, Tricor Investor Services Limited, Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong, for registration not later than 4:30 p.m. on 19 April 2021, being the business day before the first day of closure of the register of members.
+For determining the entitlement to attend and vote at the annual general meeting, the register of members of the Company will be closed from 28 April 2022 to 6 May 2022, both days inclusive, during which period no transfer of H shares of the Company will be registered.
+In order to be eligible to attend and vote at the annual general meeting, all transfer of H shares of the Company, accompanied by the relevant share certificates, must be lodged with the Company's H share registrar, Tricor Investor Services Limited, Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong, for registration not later than 4:30 p.m. on 27 April 2022, being the business day before the first day of closure of the register of members.